ocoulson/ocoulson.github.io/_posts/2021-05-17-scala-3-zio-http-caliban.md

 - Look into how you might implement some security features, such as Authentication and CORS using `zio-http`

-The code for this project can be found at: https://github.com/ocoulson/zio-http-caliban
+The code for this project can be found [here](https://github.com/ocoulson/zio-http-caliban)